lordkorost/smart-surveillance-sorter/docs/how-works.md

 The system must be **fast enough to be practical** and **highly configurable**: if a camera is replaced, the NVR changes, or indoor cameras are added, the system should continue working correctly.
 This is made possible by per-camera configuration of almost every parameter — similar to how NVRs allow per-camera sensitivity and trigger settings.

+>[!TIP]
-> ⚠️ The NVR configuration matters just as much as the sorter settings.
+> The NVR configuration matters just as much as the sorter settings.
 The more "false" videos the NVR records, the more the sorter has to process — increasing both processing time and false positives.

 ---